achapcomputing/pump-exportify/README.md

-Pumpify reads through your entire Saved/Liked songs library on Spotify and adds every song that meets minimum energy, danceability, and tempo requirements.
+Pumpify reads through your entire Saved/Liked songs library on Spotify and adds every song that meets minimum energy, danceability, and tempo requirements to a new playlist.

 ## Usage